allaninfo-tech/allaninfo-tech/README.md

 ## `ABOUT.PROFILE`

-> I'm a **Software Engineer** based in Uganda — obsessed with building scalable systems and crafting elegant user interfaces.
+> I'm a **Software Engineer** based in Uganda — obsessed with building scalable systems and crafting elegant software architectures .
 I ship fast, learn constantly, and build things that last.
 Always open to collaborations, freelance work, and meaningful open source contributions.

 | | |
 |---|---|